- Championship heads to Indonesia for the first time

-Indonesia hosts electric motorsport for the first time this weekend as the ABB FIA Formula E World Championship arrives in Jakarta.
+Indonesia will host electric motorsport for the first time this weekend as the ABB FIA Formula E World Championship arrives in Jakarta.

 The 22 drivers will be competing on a purpose-built 2.37 km circuit, set against the backdrop of Jakarta Bay.
 With 18 turns and a long, fast, start/finish straight, the track is designed to pull together the best elements of street racing.